catppuccin/reddit/README.md

 #### Stylus
 1. Install the Stylus [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/)/[Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) extension.
 2. Enable CSP Patching from Stylus Settings > Advanced.
-3. Click on your Reddit profile in the top right and enable Dark Mode.
+3. If you are going to use Latte, click on your Reddit profile in the top right and disable Dark Mode.
+Otherwise, keep Dark Mode enabled.
+The theme should mostly work either way but there are likely going to be some small things that don't.
 4. Choose one of the themes below to install:
     - [🌻 Latte](https://github.com/jayylmao/catppuccin-reddit/raw/main/css/catppuccin-latte.user.css)
     - [🪴 Frappe](https://github.com/jayylmao/catppuccin-reddit/raw/main/css/catppuccin-frappe.user.css)